Opinion: Vladimir Putin’s sham election | KRDO

 Working in such circumstances is, at first glance, insane, and at the beginning of my forced emigration it seemed that such a thing was simply impossible.
 But it turned out that you can adapt to anything.
 We learned how to get videos from all over Russia, we learned how to invent relatively safe ways to interview people from Russia, and it became possible to talk about Russia from outside its borders.

-The upcoming elections are taking place without a single influential competitor to Putin.
+The elections in Russia took place without a single influential competitor to Putin.
 It seems there is no need to even imitate democracy anymore.
+Minutes after polls closed on Sunday, the Russian Central Election Commission (CEC) said Putin was in the lead with 87.9% of the vote, with about a quarter of the ballots tallied.

+The result means Putin will rule until at least 2030, when he will be 77.
+That will make him Russia’s longest-serving leader since Soviet dictator Joseph Stalin, if he serves out his fill term.

 Russia is experiencing this shame in depression and grief.
-A month before voting day, it appears 47-year-old Alexey Navalny was killed in a penal colony beyond the Arctic Circle.
+A month before that start of the balloting, it appeared that 47-year-old Alexey Navalny was killed in a penal colony beyond the Arctic Circle.
 I say “killed” because in my view this crime is obvious.
 For almost 300 days, the leader of the Russian opposition, political prisoner number one, was kept in solitary confinement, which is physically almost impossible to withstand.
 Moreover, they withheld Navalny’s body from his mother for a week.

 Since he was already poisoned once and miraculously did not die, this time too the suspicions of poisoning or other external influence — despite his death certificate stating he died from natural causes — are more than justified.
 With his death, millions of Russians lost their last strength.
 The ground went away from under their feet.